iulianpro/discover-transylvania/README.md

 ### User stories
 #### Project goals

-Probably the whole world knows the legend of Count Dracule, the famous vampire from a distant and uncertain world called Transylvania, a character created by the famous Bram Stoker in the eponymous novel, about which there have been countless films, serials, comics and many more.
-Equally likely is the fact that many people do not know this area, today's Transylvania, a region of Romania with a rich historical heritage, wonderful landscapes, with a flora and fauna that does not exist today in other parts of Europe, with customs. ancestors, who also enchanted His Royal Highness, Prince of Wales, Charles.
-Through this project, the user will be awakened the interest to document and visit some other tourist attractions in Transylvania, besides the castle of Count Dracula, Bran.z
+Probably the whole world knows the legend of Count Dracula, the famous vampire from a distant and uncertain world called Transylvania, a character created by the famous Bram Stoker in the eponymous novel, about which there have been countless films, serials, comics and many more.
+Equally likely is the fact that many people do not know this area, today's Transylvania, a region of Romania with a rich historical heritage, wonderful landscapes, with a flora and fauna that does not exist today in other parts of Europe, with craftsmanship ancestors, who also enchanted *His Royal Highness, Prince of Wales, Charles*.
+Through this project, the user will be awakened the interest to document and visit some other tourist attractions in Transylvania, besides the castle of Count Dracula, Bran.

 #### Audience goals

-* Read relevant information that can help in documenting a possible hollyday;
+* Read relevant information that can help in documenting a possible holidays;
 * To see a landig page that will arouse my curiosity to navigate further;
 * To can easily access and navigate through the website;
 * To easy use a map to get an idea of where I can travel;